 How?

-By replacing your harsh sulfate-based shampoo wash with a gentle conditioner wash, or a co-wash as the ladies and gents on naturallycurly.com call it.
+By replacing your harsh sulfate-based shampoo with a gentle conditioner wash, or a "co-wash".

 HOW DOES CONDITIONER GET YOUR HAIR CLEAN?

 Conditioners contain surfactants, just like shampoo.
 The difference is that the surfactants in conditioners are not anywhere near as harsh and drying on your hair as sulfate surfactants are.
-These gentle “secondary surfactants” will lift off dirt, oil, and grime from your hair and leave it perfectly clean with some manual friction.
-Scrub your hair with conditioner, and it will get clean.
-Common secondary surfactants are cocamidopropyl betaine, sulfosuccinate, hydroxysultaine, and lauryl polyglucose.
+These gentle "secondary surfactants" will lift off dirt, oil, and grime from your hair and scalp and leave them perfectly clean with the use of manual friction.
+Scrub your scalp and hair with conditioner, and it will get clean.

-SO IF GENTLE SURFACTANTS CLEAN YOUR HAIR, WHY DO SHAMPOOS HAVE THESE HARSH SULFATES IN THE FIRST PLACE?
+SO IF GENTLE SURFACTANTS CLEAN YOUR HAIR, WHY DO SHAMPOOS USE SULFATES IN THE FIRST PLACE?

-As I’ve said, sulfates are very harsh surfactants that are used because they are extremely effective grease cutters.
-The reason that shampoo companies put sulfates in their shampoos instead of simply using gentler surfactants is because most hair products that you use to condition and style your hair contains molecules called silicones.
+Another reason that shampoo companies put sulfates in their shampoos instead of using more gentle cleansers is that most hair products that you use to condition and style your hair contain molecules called silicones.

 Silicones are used in hair products because they coat the cuticle of the hair, making the layers that compose the cuticle lay flat against the hair shaft.
 This means that silicones can be effective quick fixes for frizz and flyaways.